One of the best parts of owning a bearded dragon is how fun it is to handle them.

 A large, warm water bowl with no additional soaps or cleansers is perfect.

-Keep in mind your dragon might poop in the water dish (or your sink or bathtub) when they’re ready to come out; this is a normal and well-known occurrence amongst bearded dragon owners.
+Remember: your dragon might poop in the water dish (or your sink or bathtub) when they’re ready to come out; this is a normal and well-known occurrence amongst bearded dragon owners.

-Feed them a treat.
+Feed them a treat

 Does your bearded dragon have certain food items they go crazy for?

-Hand-feeding them pieces of their favorite fresh vegetables or fruits is a great way to get your dragon to look forward to being handled as they will associate future sessions with food.
+Hand-feeding them pieces of their favorite fresh vegetables or fruits is a great way to get your dragon to look forward to being handled, as they will associate future sessions with food.

 Sprinkle these treats with calcium to help keep their bones strong and avoid calcium deficiency.

-Sit with your beardie while you watch TV at a low volume.
+Sit with your beardie while you watch TV at a low volume

 Many lizards enjoy watching the movement and light on the screen.

-However, for some dragons, this is stressful, so get to know your dragon’s preferences first.
+However, this is stressful for some dragons, so get to know your dragon’s preferences first.

-Take your dragon outside.
+Take your dragon outside

 Some beardie owners hold their dragons while they walk around outside with them.